tianyao-aka/LIRS-ICLR2025/gsat/README.md

 python run.py --dataset goodhiv --shift covariate --domain scaffold --layer 4 --device 0 --epoch 100
 ```

 The code will generate a dictionary of tensors with different thresholds as masking tensors, and save it to `../explain_res/` for future usage of biased infomax.
+Then copy the `../explain_res/` to `LIRS/`.